 Scorpion Basics - Quality racks at affordable prices - Hand made in the USA!

 Looking for a great deal?
-Check out the Clearance Version of this product at 33% off!
+Check out the Clearance Version of this product at over 50% off!

 Howdy and welcome to another StoreYourBoard.com product video.
 I’m Andrew and today we have our Three Wood Surfboard Wall Rack.
 It holds your surfboards horizontally along the wall, as you can see behind me.
 When you get the package for this rack, it’s going to require a little bit of assembly.
 You’ll get two rack sides and you’ll get six rack arms.
 You’ll also get a little hardware kit.
 It comes with some glue that you’ll insert into the precut holes and it’s pretty easy to insert your rack arms.
 You’ll insert all of your rack arms into the three holes on each side, so you’ll get two of these pieces.
 You’ll see that the rack arms are padded with foam, so as you’re putting your surfboards in and out, you shouldn’t worry about dinging them.